surfingdirt/web/README.md

 Thanks to [BrowserStack](https://www.browserstack.com/) for the Open Source program they run which helps small teams (such as this one) test their open source apps (such as this one) across a variety of devices!

+We are also using some SVGs from the [Twemoji project](https://twemoji.twitter.com/).